New York State Incident Management and Reporting System

 New staff at a local facility should direct requests for NIMRS access to their Facility SMS Security Administrator.

-New staff of NYS (State Psychiatric Center - SPC, Central Office or Field Office) are required to submit an Electronic Request for Access (e-RFA) via the intranet.
+New York State Office of Mental Health staff are required to submit an Electronic Request for Access (e-RFA) via the intranet.
+Contact nimrshelp@omh.ny.gov to request the e-FRA form.

 How do I Deactivate or remove NIMRS access from staff who have left our unit.